 - The NH House Special Committee on Redistricting website - Contains the limited documentation made public in 2011, and the NH Supreme Court ruling.
 It does not provide insight into the proprietary software that the Special Committee will be using for NH House Districts.
 Notably, this website does not include the criteria being used for the 2020 maps.

 - The NH Constitution, part 2, Article 9 & 11 and 2006 Constitutional amendment "Amended November 7, 2006 to enable towns with sufficient population to have their own representative district and permits the use of floterial districts."
 The sufficient population number in 2010 was 3,291, and in 2020 was 3,444.
 In 2011, 152 towns were eligible, but 62 of those towns did not receive their own House District, violating the Constitution as amended.

 - The NH Supreme Court's 2002 Ruling on the "Aggregate Method" vs. the "Component Method" of Calculating Floterial Districts -- The NH Supreme Court took issue with the traditional method of residual population and recommended the "Component Method" to better allocate representation in floterial districts.
 In combination with the 2006 NH Constitutional Amendment, using this method to calculate floterial districts, limited the number of towns which could mathematically receive their own regular House district.

 See the Map-a-Thon's Citizen-Drawn Voting Maps for NH

-Sign up here and we'll let you know about exciting opportunities to join our New Hampshire Rebellion walks, question the presidential candidates, organize local events, testify before the state legislature, and more!
+Sign up below to hear about upcoming opportunities to join our Open Democracy walks, question presidential candidates, organize local events, testify before the state legislature, and more!

-Please be sure to give us your email, phone and zip so we can be in touch!Become a volunteer
+Please be sure to leave us your email, phone and zip so we can be in touch, and invite your friends to join too.Become a volunteer